tony-aw/tinycodet/README.md

 c("hello world & goodbye world", "world domination!") %s/% "world"
 #> [1] 2 1
 ```

-The tidyoperators R package also includes several string sub-setting
-functions.

 It is important to note that the right-side arguments `p`, `y`, and `n`
 can be a single value, or a vector of the same length as `x`.